 The objective function is the function you want to optimize.
 Global Optimization Toolbox algorithms attempt to find the minimum of the objective function.
-Write the objective function as a file or anonymous function, and pass it to the solver as a function_handle.
-For more information, see Compute Objective Functions.
+Write the objective function as a file or anonymous function, and pass it to the solver as a function handle.
+For more information, see Compute Objective Functions and Create Function Handle.

 The temperature is a parameter in simulated annealing that affects two aspects of the algorithm:

 Temperature can be a vector with different values for each component of the current point.
 Typically, the initial temperature is a scalar.

 Temperature decreases gradually as the algorithm proceeds.
 You

 can specify the initial temperature as a positive scalar or vector

 the temperature as a function of iteration number as a function handle